Syllabus

 Welcome to Intro to Android Development!

 Hello and welcome to the class!
-We are your instructors for this course, Sophie and Zach, and we’re incredibly excited to help you learn how to make Android apps this semester.
+We are your instructors for this course, Mihili and Zach, and we’re incredibly excited to help you learn how to make Android apps this semester.
 It wasn't too long ago that we were learning the intricacies of Android ourselves, and now we wish to pass on the knowledge we've learned to you.
 It’s going to be a great semester and we can’t wait to get started!

 Course Staff